DisTuneJS/DisTune/.github/CONTRIBUTING.md

 ## ⚙️ Development Setup

-DisTube is built with TypeScript and uses the following tools:
+DisTune is built with TypeScript and uses the following tools:

 - [pnpm](https://pnpm.io/): Package manager (though npm is also supported)
 - [Prettier](https://prettier.io/): Code formatter